 - Fitbit Charge 5/Versa

 - Garmin Lily

 - Withings Sleep Analyzer

 If you are looking for a fitness tracker, you won’t go wrong with a Fitbit.
 The company is a best selling brand for a reason.

 Charge 5 is a recent addition to Fitbit’s crop of wearables.
 It represents a great choice for the average person who does the occasional run here and there and is not looking for a fully fledged smartwatch.

-The band comes with a decent sized AMOLED display, water-resistance and 7 day battery life.
+The band comes with a decent sized AMOLED display, water-resistance and up to 7 days of battery life.
 You’ll find everything you need for 24/7 activity tracking including a heart rate monitor and some more advanced health tracking technology.
 This includes an ECG sensor, along with an EDA sensor for stress readings.
 The thing even has built-in GPS which ensures the data on pace and distance is accurate when you’re running.

 If you are looking for a smartwatch, one of the devices in the Versa range is the way to go.
 This is Fitbit’s second smartwatch and its first proper one.
-The benefit of buying a Versa is that you’ll get something with a bigger display, hundreds of apps you can install, Alexa control, music streaming, smartphone notifications and Fitbit pay.
-If, on the other hand, you want absolutely everything the company has on offer as far as health and activity tracking, check out Fitbit Sense.
+The benefit of buying a Versa is that you’ll get something with a bigger display, apps you can install, Alexa control, smartphone notifications and contactless payments.
+If, on the other hand, you want absolutely everything the company has on offer as far as health and activity tracking, check out the Fitbit Sense.